Govind-Patwal/Surfs_Up/README.md

 ## Summary

 There isn't as big a difference between the June and December temperatures as compared to other states in the US.
-This also explains why it is a top Tourist and Surfing Destination and why I want to open the **Surf n'Shake** shop there.
+This also explains why Hawaii is a top Tourist and Surfing Destination and why I want to open the **Surf n'Shake** shop there.

 Some additional queries that I would like to run based on the data provide by W.Avy are